KAN-Team/Tiny-Compiler/README.md

 - Fully Functional Scanner (for the Lexical Analysis Phase).

-- Fully Functional Parser (for the Semantic Analysis Phase).
+- Fully Functional Parser (for the Syntax Analysis Phase).

 - #### [Milestones](Milestones)